ThatMG393/opus-jni-rust-android/README.md

  * Decoding
  */

-// Creates a new decoder in mono with 960 buffer size OpusDecoder decoder = OpusDecoder.create(48_000, false, 960);
+// Creates a new decoder in mono with 960 frame size OpusDecoder decoder = OpusDecoder.create(48_000, false, 960);

 // Decodes the encoded audio data into an audio samples